Ascorbic acid is required for the growth and repair

 for the repair and maintenance of cartilage, bones, and teeth.

-Availability of Ascorbic Acid supplement
+Availability of ascorbic acid supplement

 acid comes by itself in dosage ranging from 100 to 1000 mg, it comes as

-ascorbic acid powder, as Ester C, combined in
+powder, as Ester C, mixed in

 multivitamin formulas,

-combined with rose hips, etc.
+and combined with rose hips, etc.

-Rose hips - 500 mg
+rose hips - 500 mg

 This